XAPHNE/XAPHNE/README.md

 ### 👋 Hi there, I’m Subhankar Sarkar!

-🎓 Final Year B.Tech Student at Kaziranga University, majoring in Computer Science and Technology.
+🎓 Final Year B.Tech Student at Kaziranga University, majoring in Computer Science and Engineering.

 🏢 Intern at BSM International, Assam, India.